Introduction: Your Gateway to a Career of Service

 Participating Organizations

-A successful attempt at the SSC GD exam can lead to a position in one of the following esteemed organizations [2, 3, 6]:
+A successful attempt at the SSC GD exam can lead to a position in one of the following

-- Border Security Force (BSF):Guardians of the Indo-Pakistan and Indo-Bangladesh borders.
+- Border Security Force (BSF):Guardians of the Indo-Pakistan and

-- Central Industrial Security Force (CISF):Protectors of critical national infrastructure like airports and industrial units.
+Indo-Bangladesh borders. - Central Industrial Security Force (CISF):Protectors of critical

-- Central Reserve Police Force (CRPF):The largest CAPF, tasked with internal security and counter-insurgency.
+national infrastructure like airports and industrial units. - Central Reserve Police Force (CRPF):The largest CAPF, tasked with

-- Indo-Tibetan Border Police (ITBP):Sentinels of the high-altitude Indo-China border.
+internal security and counter-insurgency. - Indo-Tibetan Border Police (ITBP):Sentinels of the high-altitude

-- Secretariat Security Force (SSF):Secures the Central Secretariat buildings in New Delhi.
+and Bhutan. - Secretariat Security Force (SSF):Secures the Central Secretariat

-- Assam Rifles (AR):A unique force guarding the Indo-Myanmar border and operating in the Northeast.
+buildings in New Delhi. - Assam Rifles (AR):A unique force guarding the Indo-Myanmar border and

-- Narcotics Control Bureau (NCB):A specialized agency fighting drug trafficking.
+operating in the Northeast. - Narcotics Control Bureau (NCB):A specialized agency fighting drug

 Key Timelines and Notifications

 The SSC follows a predictable annual calendar, giving aspirants ample time to prepare.
-Here are the key dates for recent and upcoming cycles.
+Here

 SSC GD 2025 Examination Cycle